Dangerous Driving & Careless Driving Lawyers

 From the moment of your arrest, we can offer you legal advice, support, guidance as well as representation in interviews conducted by the police.
 We will look at the specific circumstances and complexities surrounding your case, we will thoroughly examine all the evidence against you and then prepare a robust and comprehensive defence with the aim of securing a successful outcome.

-By working with Clifford Johnston & Co you are guaranteed a team of skilled, legal professionals who are recognised as experts in their field.
+By working with Clifford Johnston & Co you are guaranteed a team of skilled driving and motoring offence solicitors who are recognised as experts in their field.

 For affordable and cost-effective legal advice in Stockport, Manchester and across the United Kingdom, contact our motoring law experts today.